Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Methods

 \section{Methods}

-To distinguish QAHCs and their competing orders, we employ brute-force ED to numerically extract both the low-energy spectrum and ground state information at fractional fillings $\nu=N_e/N_s$.
+\textbf{Exact diagonalization}\\ To distinguish QAHCs and their competing orders, we employ exact diagonalization to numerically extract both the low-energy spectrum and ground state information at fractional fillings $\nu=N_e/N_s$.
 Here, $N_e$ is the number of electrons and $N_s$ is the number of moiré cells.
 The electron-electron interaction is projected onto the isolated and flat conduction band, and the resulting many-body Hamiltonian can be generally expressed as